robert-koch-institut/Abwassersurveillance_AMELAG/Readme.md

 Wastewater data do not allow conclusions to be drawn about disease severity or the burden on the healthcare system.
 At present, it is not possible to draw precise conclusions about incidence/prevalence or underreporting from wastewater data.
 When assessing a sitaution epidemiologically, the data should always be considered in combination with other indicators, such as those from syndromic surveillance.
 Absolute viral loads cannot be compared directly to the number of infected persons, especially over longer periods of time, as, for example, the amount of virus excreted per infected person can differ between different virus variants.
-The values determined are influenced by a variety of factors (e.g. changes in the wastewater supply, heavy rainfall events, or tourist events), which can only be partially compensated for by normalization.
+The determined values are influenced by a variety of factors (e.g., changes in the wastewater inflow, heavy rainfall events, or tourist events), which cannot be compensated by normalization methods thus far.
 The time delay from sampling to transmission and further publication by the RKI can take up to two weeks.

 ## Content and structure of the dataset